A Massive Windfall for China’s Fast-Growing Tech Giants

 “We are in a very attractive oil price environment,” Yazhari told CNBC this week, “and our house view is that oil will hit $90 by the end of the second quarter of next year,” or 12 months from now.

 Even if this prediction ends up overshooting the mark, I believe there could still be money to be made in the energy space on tightening supply and strong global demand.
+For more, I urge you to watch this brief video outlining the six factors that matter when picking energy stocks.

 Bull Market May Have Just Hit a Trade War Wall